-Now one of Scotland's largest construction companies, City Building was established in 2006 from the former Building Services department of Glasgow City Council to provide a range of repairs and maintenance, construction and refurbishment activities across the public, private and third sectors.
+Now one of Scotland's largest construction companies, City Building was established in 2006 from the former Building Services department of Glasgow City Council to provide a range of repairs and maintenance, construction and maintenance, construction and refurbishment activities across the public, private and third sectors.
+We have delivered more than £58m in cash surplus over the last eleven years, which was returned to Glasgow City Council for investment in frontline services.